Lower Columbia River Music Educators Association (LCRMEA)

 Stipends are as follows: For all events: One event constitutes a festival that is at one location, with the same host.
 This can include events on multiple days, over various levels, if the event occurs within the same week, at the same venue.

 Hosts are reimbursed for all allowed costs that are listed on page 5 of the host packet.
 Anything in the category of “other” must be pre-approved by the board before reimbursement is given.
 If it is not approved prior to the event, it is not reimbursable.
 Reimbursement will occur in a timely manner, no later that 2 weeks after festival paperwork has been accepted by the treasurer.
+Hosts may request a check or payment for items totaling over $300 at any time provided an approved budget is given to the board prior to the request for payment.

 Each festival will operate with in budget.
 Adding up registration fees can attain a festival’s budget.
 If a festival runs over budget due to lack of registration fees, the host must get every expense item pre-approved by the board.
 Failure to do so will impact the stipend paid to the host.
 Ie. A festival is overdrawn by $30, and expense items were not approved.
 The host stipend will be $30 less to cover the cost of the overdraw.
 If items are approved by the board, there will be no impact in the stipend.